 <FEDERATION METADATA DOCUMENT url>?appid=<application id>

-In a different web browser window, log in to your Clever dashboard as an administrator.
+In a different web browser window, log in to your Clever district dashboard as an administrator.

-In the toolbar, click Portal > Login Settings.
+From the left navigation, click Portal > SSO Settings.

-On the Login Settings page, perform the following steps:
+On the SSO Settings page, perform the following steps:

 c.
-Type the Metadata URL in the Metadata URL textbox.
+Enter the Metadata URL in the Metadata URL text box.